liferay/liferay-docs/discover/portal/articles/210-setting-up/01-system-settings/00-intro.markdown

 # System Wide Settings [](id=system-wide-settings)

-It can be hard to keep track of where all the configuration interfaces reside.
-Fortunately, the Control Panel is most often the place to look, and there's a tidy *Configruation* section there that houses a lot of the higher level (for example, system and instance scoped) configuration options.
+It can be hard to keep track of all the configuration interfaces.
+Fortunately, the Control Panel is most often the place to look, and there's a tidy *Configuration* section there that houses a lot of the higher level (for example, system and instance scoped) configuration options.
 This section considers the configuration options dealing with the *System* scope.
 Configuration at the system level affects all the *Virtual Instances* of Liferay